Market Studies for Homan Square

 Results: Aided by the market study, the developer obtained Village approval and financing.
 The buildings opened in 2013 and leased up quickly at rents well above those at existing properties in the village.

-Results: Aided by VSKA’s market study, Mercy was successful in obtaining Low-Income Housing Tax Credits and other financing from the City of Chicago.
+Results: Aided by VSKA’s market study, the developer was successful in obtaining Low-Income Housing Tax Credits, Tax Increment Financing and other funding from the City of Chicago.
+The building leased up quickly and the developer received the Outstanding For-Profit Neighborhood Real Estate Project Award from LISC in the 2018 Chicago Neighborhood Development Awards.

 Market Study for Deer Path Supportive Living